The Great Flood Story

 Xwsa7k (Mt.
 Baker to the South)

-Families tied their canoes together in flotillas and anchored to the mountains as safe refuge from the catastrophe.
+Families tied their canoes together in flotillas and anchored them to the mountains as safe refuge from the catastrophe.

 2 1